LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Background and Motivation

-(+mri) stands as a cornerstone in clinical diagnostics, utilizing the principles of nuclear magnetic resonance (+nmr) to generate cross-sectional black-and-white images of the body.
+(+mri) stands as a cornerstone in clinical diagnostics, utilizing the principles of nuclear magnetic resonance (+nmr) to generate cross-sectional images of the body.
 This indispensable method plays a significant role in contemporary medicine and research, contributing significantly to saving lives.
 Despite its widespread use, traditional (+mri) systems often rely on large, heavy, and expensive magnets to achieve the necessary homogeneity of the magnetic field for accurate imaging. [@NK16]

 Several types of magnets are applicated in different (+mri) systems.
 Regardless of the type, the primary objective is to create a homogeneous magnetic field within the (+mri).
 The higher the homogeneity, the more accurate the measurements.
 Homogeneity in composed (+mri) can be adapted using the shimming procedure which requires a lot of effort and is prone to errors.
 This uniform magnetic field aligns the molecules within the body or object, setting the stage for a second magnetic system to stimulate these molecules for spin-measurements.

 \newpage

 The challenge with conventional homogeneity systems lies in their substantial size, weight, and cost.
-Even when targeting smaller areas of the body, large devices are often necessary with a higher field-strength of at least 1.5 T.
+Even when targeting smaller areas of the body, large devices are often necessary with a higher field-strength of at least 1.5 T. [@HH21]
 In response to this, there is a growing interest in developing low-field (+mri) systems that utilize in many cases permanent magnets.
 Permanent magnets generate a steady yet relatively weak magnetic field.
 These systems, while offering advantages in energy efficiency and reduced complexity, face a significant challenge related to the inherent variability in the strength of permanent magnets.
 Achieving homogeneity in the magnetic field is crucial for accurate imaging or comparative analyses.
-While typically calculated images have lower resolution due to lower magnetic field strength, low-field systems facilitate the comparison of different field behaviours and the identification of all kinds of irritations.
+Low-field systems facilitate the comparison of different field behaviours and the identification of all kinds of irritations.
 O'Reilly and Teeuwisse and de Gans [@OTW19] have already demonstrated low-cost and small-scale implementations with low-field (+mri) in 2021 calculating images of a head successfully.

 Permanent magnets, usually arranged in a circular *Halbach array* inside the (+mri), are commonly used in low-field systems.
 However, their drawback is the inherent variability in strength, complicating the achievement of a homogeneous field and requiring precise strength information for correct magnet ordering and (+mri) construction.